VinawoodVinawood *

 Quick Answers

-Is MDO better than MDF?
+Is MDO plywood better than MDF for cabinets?

-Can MDO plywood be used outside?
+Can MDO plywood be painted?